How to Grow and Care for Garlic

 Soil: Garlic prefers rich, organic soil that drains well.
 Till the soil to a depth of 8 to 10 inches and amend with generous amounts of organic matter, such as manure or compost.

 Fertilizer: Garlic benefits from starter fertilizer applied to the soil before planting.
 Add one to two pounds of 10-10-10 fertilizer per 100 square feet and mix it into the top six inches of the soil.
-Repeat with one pound of fertilizer one month after planting or in early spring when the ground thaws.
+Repeat with one pound of fertilizer one month after planting or the in early spring when the ground thaws.

 Planting: Plant individual garlic cloves in the fall four to six weeks before the ground freezes.
 Position the cloves in the soil with the pointed end up to a depth of one inch.
 Space them three to five inches apart in rows.
 Water deeply to encourage good root formation.